Residential Lawn & Garden

 Annuals: Alyssum, Bracteantha, Calendula, California Poppy, Carnation, Delphinium.
 Dianthus, Diasscia, Dusty Miller, Foxglove, Gaillardia, Geranium, Lobelia, Ornamental Cabbage/Kale, Nemesia, Osteospermum, Pansy, Petunia, Snapdragon, Statice, Verbena, Viola.

-Beets, Broccoli, Cabbage, Carrots, Cauliflower, Celery, Chinese Cabbage, Collards, Endive-Escarole, Green Onions, Lettuce, Mustard, Peas, Potatoes, Turnips
+Beets, Broccoli, Cabbage, Carrots, Cauliflower, Celery, Chinese Cabbage, Collards, Endive-Escarole, Green Onions, Kale, Lettuce, Mustard, Peas, Potatoes, Turnips

 Herbs and Spices